-Insurance expenses decreased in fiscal 2017 compared to fiscal 2016 mostly due to a change in the way insurance was being expensed.
+Insurance expenses decreased mostly due to a change in the way insurance was being expensed.
 In the comparative period, insurance was expensed when paid and included the initial down payment on our professional liability policy in June 2015.
-In fiscal 2017, the policy was set up as a prepaid and the financing payments are being applied against the payable.
+In the current period, the policy was set up as a prepaid and the financing payments are being applied against the payable.

-Transfer agent and filing fees decreased in fiscal 2017 compared to fiscal 2016 as a result of the up-listing of our common stock to Nasdaq from the OTC markets in the comparative period, and one-time costs associated therewith.
+Transfer agent and filing fees have decreased as a result of the up listing of our common stock to Nasdaq from the OTC markets in the comparative period, and one-time costs associated therein.

-Decreases to travel expenses in fiscal 2017 compared to fiscal 2016 resulted from a decrease in discretionary spending due to cash shortages as well as a decrease in financing related travel.
+Decreases to travel expenses in fiscal 2017 are as a result of a decrease in discretionary spending due to cash shortages as well as a decrease in financing related travel.

-Warehouse management expenses decreased in fiscal 2017 compared to fiscal 2016 as a result of the engagement of a new third party warehouse at a lower cost.
+Warehouse management expenses decreased in fiscal 2017 as compared to fiscal 2016, as a result of the engagement of a new third party warehouse at a lower cost.

-The decreases in general and administrative expenses described above were partially offset by increases in salaries and benefits, investor relations, and rent.
+The decrease in general and administrative expenses described above were partially offset by an increase in salaries and benefits, investor relations, and rent.

-The increase in salaries and benefits in fiscal 2017 compared to fiscal 2016 was due to increases in staffing in both the accounting/finance and sales departments, as well as an increase in severance charges as a result of staff turnover.
+The increase in salaries and benefits during fiscal 2017 is due to increases in staffing in both the accounting/finance and sales departments as well as an increase in severance charges as a result of staff turnover.

-The increase in investor relations expense in fiscal 2017 compared to fiscal 2016 was due to strategic investor and media relations consultants engaged in connection with a proposed business combination with Bendon.
+The increase in investor relations expense in fiscal 2017 is due to strategic investor and media relations consultants engaged in connection with a proposed business combination with Bendon.

-Rent expense increased in fiscal 2017 compared to fiscal 2016 as a result of an expanded team, which warranted increased occupancy.
+Rent expense increased in fiscal 2017 as a result of an expanded team, which warranted increased occupancy.